pepperpepperpepper/OpenDroidPDF/DEPLOYMENT-FDROID.md

-PenAndPDF — Self‑Hosted F‑Droid Deployment
+OpenDroidPDF — Self‑Hosted F‑Droid Deployment

 This project ships updates through a self‑hosted F‑Droid repository.
 The steps below publish a new version and ensure clients actually see it.